mmaulwurff/gzdoom-pomodoro/README.md

-This file is Pomodoro Timer Mod for GZDoom.

-What is Pomodoro?
+# What is Pomodoro?

 https://en.wikipedia.org/wiki/Pomodoro_Technique
 Pomodoro is 25-minute time period.

-How does it work?
+# How does it work?

 1. When you start the game, the pomodoro timer is set (by default 25 minutes).
 2. You play the game.